International Student Handbook

 Independent Study

 You are expected to undertake some independent study, either alone or in small groups.
-To be able to contribute to class and to write assignments you are expected to read about your subject.
-Reading lists are provided as guidance.
+To be able to contribute to class and to write assignments you are required to read about your subject.
+Reading lists are provided for guidance.

 Assessment

-Assessment is carried out through examinations and course work.
-Do not put work off to the last minute as pressure soon mounts.
+Assessment is carried out through examinations and coursework.
+Do not put your studies and preparation off to the last minute as pressure soon mounts.

 Plagiarism